 Local Project Financing

-Advancing Local Funding
+Local Funding tools:

 We are collecting information to help us better understand how local shoreline projects often rely on blended streams of funding — local taxes, grants, state cost-share programs, etc.

 The best advocates for federal funding in coastal restoration are the communities and people who are managing projects on a day to day basis.
 ASBPA is eager to help you tell your story to federal decision-makers in Congress or in federal agencies.
-Reach out to Derek Brockbank if you will be in DC and would like help meeting with federal officials.